glibesyck/NMA/W2/D2/linear_systems.md

 # Autoregressive Models

 In general, we don't want to simulate data; instead, we would like to estimate parameters from the data.
-Assume such form of governing equation: $x_k+1 = \labmda x_k + \eta$.
+Assume such form of governing equation: $x_k+1 = \lambda x_k + \eta$.
 Plot of $x_k+1$ and $x_k$ will tell us about value of $\lambda$ (we expect to see it pretty linear with noise), so we solve regression problem for all these data points.
 We may want higher order autoregressive model: we need to include more history of the previous steps.
 With bigger amount of previously accounted steps, we will get better (as seeing more patterns) but doing so we can overfit!

 Truly random sequences of numbers have no structure and should not be predictable by an AR or any other models.
 However, humans are notoriously terrible at generating random sequences of numbers!
 (Other animals are no better...)